 LEARNING GOAL: STEP 1: To understand the events Discuss the Revolutionary War.
-Why did it happen? of the American Review some of the important events of the war and those Revolution. leading up to it (Sugar Act, 1764, Repeal of the Stamp Act, 1766, Boston Massacre 1770, Boston Tea Party, 1774, Battle of MATERIALS/PREPARATION: Lexington and Concord, 1775, Battle of Bunker Hill, 1775, long paper, art supplies, etc.). books about the the Revolutionary War STEP 2: Create a timeline of the events of the Revolutionary War Тіме: and those leading up to it.
-Hang a large copy of the two 45 minute classes timeline on a long wall in the classroom. two 45 minute classes timeline on a long wan in the classiconi.
-Step 3: Divide the class into small groups.
-Have each group choose a certain date/event from the timeline to research. choose a certain date/ event from the timeline to research.
-STEP 4: Have the students work together in their small groups to write a report, illustrate, or create a tape recording about their event.
-STEP 5: Have groups share their section of the timeline with the class.
-Integrate each section into the timeline so that the final product will be an innovative and creative representation of history.
+Why did it happen? of the American Review some of the important events of the war and those Revolution. leading up to it (Sugar Act, 1764, Repeal of the Stamp Act, 1766, Boston Massacre 1770, Boston Tea Party, 1774, Battle of MATERIALS/PREPARATION: Lexington and Concord, 1775, Battle of Bunker Hill, 1775, long paper, art supplies, etc.). books about the the Comp Dr Revolutionary War STEP 2: Create a timeline of the events of the Revolutionary War TIME: and those leading up to it.
+Hang a copy of the 45 minutes timeline on a wall in the classroom.
+STEP 3: Divide the class into small groups.
+Have each group choose a certain date/event from the timeline to research.
+STEP 4: Have the students work together in their small groups to write a report about the date and event chosen from the timeline. umenne.
+STEP F. STEP 5: Have groups share highlights from their research.
+Each stu- dent should present at least one idea or concept.
+Integrate their additions into the timeline.